-Are you a parent seeking an autism evaluation for your child?
-Or maybe you tried to enter into ABA therapy but ran into insurance issues due to an incomplete assessment?
+Are you a parent seeking a developmental assessment or autism evaluation for your child?
+Or did you try have your child start ABA therapy but ran into insurance issues due to an incomplete assessment?
 Whatever your situation, starting the journey to support your child’s development can be stressful, overwhelming, and confusing.
 But you are taking the right steps in seeking help for your child – and you!
 That is why we want to provide you with information on our autism evaluation process.
 Here is a detailed breakdown of how it works.

 Where to Start

 Maybe you are concerned about your child’s development, or your pediatrician is recommending an evaluation due to signs of communication and developmental delays.
 Whatever the reason, it can be confusing to know where to start.
-In order to access autism therapies if they are on your insurance plan (such as ABA, speech therapy or occupational therapy), most insurance companies need an autism evaluation.
-Most insurance companies require an evaluation that includes a series of standardized assessments.
+In order to access the most common therapies for autism (such as Applied Behavior Analysis (ABA), speech or occupational therapies), most insurance companies require an evaluation that includes a series of standardized assessments.
 Additionally, they need a report with the data of those assessments to support a concluding diagnosis of Autism Spectrum Disorder.
 These evaluations are typically performed by a qualified psychologist or neuropsychologist.
-It’s important to note that most insurance plans require something more than a simple neurologist diagnosis; neurologists do not use the standardized assessments insurance looks for.
+It’s important to note that most insurance plans require something more than a simple neurologist diagnosis; neurologists do not use the standardized assessments insurance companies look for.

 What to Expect

 The overall evaluation process at Healing Haven is not very long.
 It consists of three appointments which total roughly six hours altogether (depending on the child’s age and level of skill.)
 The turnaround time from the first appointment to receiving the final report averages about one to two months.
 But it’s important to note that time can vary depending on the facility performing the testing.

 However, the wait to receive the assessment is generally the biggest issue.
-Most facilities that offer quality evaluations have waitlists of several months or more.
+Most facilities that offer quality evaluations have waitlists of several months or up to a year.
 But time is precious when it comes to a child’s development.
-Those several months can make a huge difference when it comes to receiving services.
+Those several months can make a huge difference when it comes to receiving therapy supports and interventions.

-One of the most impactful things you can do as a parent is obtain a clearer understanding of your child’s difficulties.
+One of the most impactful things you can do as a parent is obtain a clearer understanding of your child’s struggles.
 At Healing Haven, we try to keep all evaluations–from the time parents contact us to when they receive results–within three months.
-This way, if intervention is necessary, it can be accessed as soon as possible.
+This way, if intervention is necessary, your child can access it as soon as possible.

 The Autism Evaluation Process

-Our autism evaluation process is typically divided into three appointments.
+Our autism evaluation and developmental testing process is typically divided into three appointments.
 These appointments are after you complete the initial intake paperwork and questionnaire.

 During the first appointment, a parent or guardian meets with the clinician.
 They will discuss background information, family history, and any concerns regarding their child’s development.